Which Type of PCOS do I have?

 Generally, doctors use an industry-standard test called the ‘Rotterdam Criteria’ which is a multistep checklist.
 They test for:

 But here’s the catch.
-Like most clinical studies, the Rotterdam criteria is centred around studies and samples of menstruators in the Western hemisphere.
+Like most clinical studies, the Rotterdam criteria is centered around studies and samples of menstruators in the Western hemisphere.

-Their biology is inherently different that ours due to their diet, lifestyle, gene pool, etc.
+Their biology is inherently different from ours due to their diet, lifestyle, gene pool, etc.

 That’s why consulting doctors that understand that key difference (like our non-judgemental gynaecs) can help you get an accurate diagnosis.